-On January 17, 2014, the Company transitioned out of its cancer related trading dormancy by announcing its first cannabis sector letter of intent amidst significantly increased share volume and price.
 The Company entered into an agreement with Bhang Chocolate Company, Inc., the predecessor in interest to Bhang Corporation (together "Bhang"), effective February 28, 2014.
 As part of that agreement, which was ultimately rescinded, Mentor delivered \$1,500,000 to Bhang which Bhang refused to return following rescission of the agreement.
 Following arbitration of the dispute, on December 29, 2016, Mentor obtained a judgment in the amount of \$1,921,534 against Bhang Corporation and its predecessor in interest, Bhang Chocolate Company, Inc., in the United States District Court for the Northern District of California.
 The judgment accrues interest at the rate of 10% from December 29, 2016 until such time as the judgment is satisfied.
-See Notes 20 and 23.
-Accrued interest receivable is fully reserved at March 31, 2017 and December 31, 2016 and the Company is analyzing its ability to collect the interest on this award and subsequent judgement.
-Mentor intends to vigorously pursue collection of the entire \$1,500,000 plus all accrued interest.
+Accrued interest receivable is fully reserved at June 30, 2017 and December 31, 2016 and the Company is analyzing its ability to collect the interest on this award and subsequent judgement.
+Mentor is in the process of attempting to collect on its judgment both in California and in other states in which Bhang operates.
+Mentor intends to continue to vigorously pursue collection of the entire \$1,500,000 plus all accrued interest and other court allowed costs.
+See